-- 9.1.1 An assessment is completed using Best Available Information that records the location and status of High Conservation Values Categories 1-6, as defined in Criterion9.1; the High Conservation Value Areas they rely upon, and their condition. - Verifiers: documented HCV identification procedure, BAI register, HCV assessment - SLIMF 9.1.1 An assessment is completed using Best Available Information that records the location and status of High Conservation Values Categories 1-6, as defined in Criterion 9.1; the High Conservation Value Areas they rely upon, and their condition.
+- 9.1.1 An assessment is completed using Best Available Information and in accordance with the Annex J (HCV Framework) that records the location and status of High Conservation Values Categories 1-6, as defined in Criterion 9.1; the High Conservation Value Areas they rely upon, and their condition. - SLIMF 9.1.1 An assessment is completed using Best Available Information and/or: the observations and knowledge of the manager, observations of neighbours or local stakeholders, available mapping assessments, which records the location and status of High Conservation Value Categories 1 to 6, as defined in Criterion 9.1; the High Conservation Value Areas they rely upon, and their condition. - 9.1.2 This assessment includes identification of Intact Forest Landscapes, as of January 1, 2017. - 9.1.3 The assessment uses results from culturally appropriate engagement with affected rights holders and affected and interested stakeholders with an interest in the conservation of the High Conservation Values. - SLIMF 9.1.3 The assessment uses results from culturally appropriate engagement with affected and interested stakeholders with an interest in the conservation of the High Conservation Values based on Best Available Information (Annex J). - 9.2 The Organization shall develop effective strategies that maintain and/or enhance the identified High Conservation Values, through engagement with affected stakeholders, interested stakeholders and experts.